mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in `RFC 2119 <https://www.ietf.org/rfc/rfc2119.txt>`__.

+This document tends to use "SHOULD" more frequently than other specifications, but mainly in the context of providing guidance on writing test files.
+This is discussed in more detail in `Design Rationale`_.

 Goals